 Please note we are not currently commissioned or funded to provide a befriending service but there are other local agencies that do have funding, including Revival , North Staffs Carers, and Saltbox – please follow these links to find out more about volunteering with them.

-Please see our current volunteering opportunities below.
-If you would like to apply for a role, please read the role description carefully and return the application form (click here) with an Equal Opportunities form which can be found here.
+If you would like to apply for a role, please read the role description carefully and return an:

 Age UK North Staffordshire offers a free, confidential, independent and trusted Information and Advice service, (I&A for short).
 In many cases we help clients directly, but if we’re unable, we will tell them about other organisations that can.
 The service is tailored for people over 50, their friends, relatives and carers.